stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 * <a href="#VerifyAccount" title="Verify the Account">Verify the account</a>
 <br>

+{% docs note %}
-**Note:** The ability to modify workflows, depends on your subscription level.
+The ability to modify workflows, depends on your subscription level.
 If an option is not available (grayed out), click the question mark for more information.
+{% enddocs %}

 #####<a id="ConfigureAccountRegistration"></a>Configure Account Registration and Verification